Can you freeze coconut flour? Storage Tips + Recipes

 Coconut flour can be stored at room temperature, but freezing is the best way to maximize its freshness.

-Freezing slows down the deterioration process, preserving the flavor and texture for longer periods.
+Freezing the coconut flour in freezer safe plastic packs slows down the deterioration process, preserving the flavor and texture for longer periods.

 However, if you plan to use the coconut flour regularly, storing it in an airtight container at room temperature is acceptable for short-term storage unless it is very hot where you live.

-Coconut flour must be stored in a dry place at low temperatures away from direct sunlight so the natural action of its moisture absorbing abilities is hindered.
+Coconut flour must be stored in a dry place at low temperatures away from direct sunlight for long periods so the natural action of its moisture absorbing abilities is hindered.

 Consider the weather and heat in your kitchen cabinet or pantry area.